sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 ### 1.2.1 Basic Approach
 The feature involves new development.
-Applications act as producers by writing to a table in redis state-db.
+Applications act as producers by writing to a table in redis app-db.
-Redis informs event consumer in eventd whenever there is new record.
-Event consumer removes the record and processes it.
+Eventd receives a new record in the table and processess it.
-It then saves the processed entry in event history table; if the event has a state and if it is RAISED, record gets added to alarm table and system LED is updated.
+It then saves the processed entry in event history table; if the event has a state and if it is RAISED, record gets added to alarm table and system health/LED is updated.
-If the state is CLEARED, record is removed from ALARM table and system LED is updated.
+If the state is CLEARED, record is removed from ALARM table and system health/LED is updated.
 Both EVENT and ALARM tables are stored under state-db.
 For stats, EVENT_STATS and ALARM_STATS are maintained in state DB.
-Event consumer then informs logging API to format the log message and send the message to syslog.
+Eventd then informs logging API to format the log message and send the message to syslog.

 ### 1.2.2 Container
 A new container by name, eventd, is created to hold event consumer logic.